UK's stubborn inflation fails to fall, turning up heat on BoE | Business

 - United Kingdom

-British inflation defied expectations that it would slow and held at 8.7% in May, data showed on Wednesday, putting yet more pressure on the Bank of England a day before it is forecast to raise interest rates for the 13th time in a row.
-The latest figures make British inflation the highest of any major advanced economy once again, and a key measure of underlying price growth rose to its highest since 1992, prompting markets to increase their bets on rate rises.
+British inflation defied expectations of a slowdown to hold at 8.7% in May, putting yet more pressure on the Bank of England a day before it is predicted to raise interest rates for the 13th time in a row to tame stubborn price growth.
+Markets increased their bets on further rate rises following Wednesday's official figures, which showed underlying inflation rose to its highest since 1992.

+The headline figure means British inflation is once again the fastest of any major advanced economy.
+The numbers are also uncomfortable for Prime Minister Rishi Sunak - who has pledged to halve inflation over the course of this year before a probable 2024 election - and are likely to increase mortgage costs for millions of homeowners.

 Economists polled by Reuters had forecast that the annual consumer price inflation rate would drop to 8.4% in May, moving further away from October's 41-year high of 11.1%.
 "May's CPI figures ratchet up the pressure on the Monetary Policy Committee to increase Bank Rate substantially further over the coming months," Samuel Tombs, chief UK economist at Pantheon Macroeconomics, said.